Updated: Apr 6

 An astonishing 90% of all plants form this relationship to get the quantities of nutrients and water that it needs.

-As a small space gardener we have learned how important bacteria and fungi are for plant growth and we must to a certain extent replicate what happens in nature in our containers, in order for our plants to thrive.
+As a small space gardener we have learned how important bacteria and fungi are for plant growth and we must replicate what happens in nature in our containers, in order for our plants to thrive.

-This is why I highly recommend that you concentrate not just on watering the plants or providing minerals, but more importantly inoculating your plants with bacteria and fungi.
+This is why I highly recommend that you concentrate not just on watering the plants or providing minerals, but more importantly inoculating your plants with bacteria and fungi and feeding them with a consistent fertilisation regimen.

-You can also get your hands on extremely rich beneficial bacteria and fungi just by using worm castings see the article here on the "Benefits of Black Gold in your Garden (Worm Castings)" or click here.
+You can get your hands on extremely rich beneficial bacteria and fungi just by using worm castings see the article by clicking below:

 Alternatively, you can buy beneficial fungi to add straight to your garden.